100% TRACEABLE CACAO

 A project in consultation with local stores and residents

 The project also includes a dimension of co-creation.
 In other words, Immobel wants to involve local residents in the project design process and in the redevelopment of public space.
 In addition, unoccupied commercial spaces have accommodated different types of shops in order to better gauge the expectations of consumers in the neighbourhood.
 In fact, several initiatives have already emerged, such as a plant shop, a circular clothing shop and an experimental cultural area.
-This helps support the economy and local entrepreneurs like us.
+This helps support the economy and local entrepreneurs.
 The objective of these approaches is to adapt public and commercial areas to the district’s needs.

 To find out more about the Lebeau project, please visit this dedicated website.